Inside My Digital Sketchbook: Skeeva

 It might sound odd but for the past 5 years, I was developing my Digital Sketchbook” that consists of 2 terabytes of materials like 3d models, textures, pre-sets, scene files and many more.
 As a 3D artist, you are very flexible in your workflow – for example, I have over 900 artworks (everything is 3DB in my gallery, meaning that you can take models, textures, pre-sets or lighting setups from any scene and re-wire them for any project).

-Nerd Prod Skeeva - Nerd Blog - Inside My Digital Sketchbook: Skeeva
+Nerd Prod Skeeva - NERD Blog - Inside My Digital Sketchbook: Skeeva

 There is a pretty great tandem between your mind and the initial ideas when creating, an unpredictable one at that.
 There’s been occasions where my mind consciously tires to structure and follow, as accurately as possible, a client’s original brief and then, of course the creativity kicks in, and it’s not long before the internal battle between the mind and the ideas commences.